 Ensure staff is on-site, present, and available to Children at any time when more than one Child is present in this type of setting.
 A SAL cluster setting is defined as having a maximum of up to six (6) Children supervised by the Contractor who are placed in the same building.
 The Contractor must serve four (4) to six (6) Children in each cluster site(s) within the contracted Service Area and within all counties outside of the contracted Service Area that are within two contiguous Iowa counties of the Contractor’s cluster site’s physical location.
 The Contractor may split a four (4) to six (6) bed cluster site into more than one (1) facility as long as those facilities contain a total of four (4) to six (6) cluster beds.

 Ensure a Child in the SAL Foster Care program's cluster setting is at least 16 1/2 years of age.

+Serve both male and female Youth in all cluster sites.
+Gender specific cluster sites shall not be permissible.

 Utilize real life learning opportunities within the structured community in order to help the youth develop life skills needed for successful Transition to adulthood.

 Assist each Child in a cluster site to develop a budget based upon Child's monthly SAL Stipend from the Agency.
 The Contractor shall not use more than 30% of the Child's monthly stipend for rent and/or any living expenses when the Child is in a cluster site Placement.
+The State maintains the right to reject any expenditure that the Agency does not consider living expenses.
 The Contractor shall:

 Assist the Child to open a savings account in the Child's name that is only accessible with a signature from both the Child and the Contractor's staff designee.